NuGrid/Networkschool-tina/i-process/Readme.md

 `Sakurai` | [Denissenkov P., Perdikakis G., Herwig F., Schatz H., Ritter C., Pignatari M., Jones S., Nikas S., Spyrou A. 2018.
 The impact of (n, γ) reaction rate uncertainties of unstable isotopes near N = 50 on the i-process nucleosynthesis in He-shell flash white dwarfs.
 Journal of Physics G Nuclear Physics.
 45:055203.](https://ui.adsabs.harvard.edu/abs/2018JPhG...45e5203D/abstract)
 `weak` | [McKay J. E., Denissenkov P. A., Herwig F., Perdikakis G., Schatz H. 2020.
 The impact of (n,γ) reaction rate uncertainties on the predicted abundances of I-process elements with 32 ≤ Z ≤ 48 in the metal-poor star HD94028.
 Monthly Notices of the Royal Astronomical Society.
 491:5179.](https://ui.adsabs.harvard.edu/abs/2020MNRAS.491.5179M/abstract)

-**For advanced users:** The code can run in two modes.
+**For advanced users:**
+* The code can run in two modes.
 If `ININET  = 0` in the input file `ppn_physics.input` then a new network will be created with default choices for all reaction rates.
 This new generated network is written to the `networksetup.txt` file.
 The procedure described in the `Rate-Changer` notebook will apply changes of reaction rates in the `networksetup.txt` file.
 When run in mode `ININET  = 3` the code will read in the network from the current `networksetup.txt` file and not attempt to create a default.
+* Additional analysis notebooks are available in the directory `i-process-analysis`

  This directory lives on Github: https://github.com/NuGrid/Networkschool-tina/tree/main/i-process